ChoGGi/SurvivingMars_CheatMods/Tutorials/Hidden Milestones.md

       id = "WubbaLubbaDubDub"
     })
     --it doesn't hurt
+    local mc = MilestoneCompleted
-    if not MilestoneCompleted.WubbaLubbaDubDub then
+    if not mc.WubbaLubbaDubDub then
-      MilestoneCompleted.WubbaLubbaDubDub = 479000000
+      mc.WubbaLubbaDubDub = 479000000
     end
   end
 end